Escort Evolutionary Game Theory: Statistical Definitions

 Escort information divergences are defined by generalizing the natural logarithm using an escort function.

 \begin{defn}[Escort Logarithm] Define the escort logarithm

 \end{defn}

 For example, for the function $\phi(x) = x^q$, the escort logarithm is The limit $q \to 1$ recovers the natural logarithm.
 A generalization of the logistic map of dynamical systems using this logarithm is given in \cite{Martinez08}.
-This logarithm is used in Tsallis statistics, a generalized approach statistical thermodynamics, and has recently been used in complex network analysis.

-The escort logarithm shares several properties with the natural logarithm.
-For instance, the escort logarithm is negative on $(0,1)$ and positive on $(1, \infty)$; it is concave if $\phi$ is strictly increasing.
+The escort logarithm shares several properties with the natural logarithm: it is negative and increasing on $(0,1)$ and concave on $(0,1)$ if $\phi$ is strictly increasing.
 Define the function $\phiexp$ to be the inverse function of $\philog$.